Zhiyu-Song/Doctor-Hospital-Assignment/Project_plan.md

 We will evaluate:

 * **Total Preference Score** — primary metric; the sum of preference scores received by all doctors.
 Higher is better.
-* **First-choice assignment rate** — percentage of doctors assigned to their highest-scoring hospital.
-Higher is better.
-* **Top-2 assignment rate** — percentage of doctors assigned to one of their two highest-scoring hospitals.
-Higher is better.
-* **Worst assigned score** — minimum preference score received by any doctor.
-Higher is better.
 * **Runtime** — computational cost as problem size increases.

 We will test different numbers of doctors and hospitals, balanced and uneven hospital capacities, and different levels of competition for highly preferred hospitals.